Tuesday, June 25, 1968

 AlbumSome of the songs worked on during this session were first released on the "The Beatles (Mono)" LP

-On this day, from 2 pm to 8 pm, “Revolution 1” was completed, with the final mono and stereo mixes being prepared (replacing those prepared on June 21).
+On this day, from 2 pm and 8 pm, “Revolution 1” was finalized, with the final mono and stereo mixes being prepared (replacing those made on June 21).

-“Revolution 9” was edited from 9:05 to 8:12 and considered completed as well (the mono mix was prepared as a fold-down of the stereo mix on August 26).
+“Revolution 9” was edited from 9:05 to 8:12 and was also deemed complete (the mono mix was created by folding down the stereo mix on August 26).

 John Lennon was the only Beatles at this session.
-Paul McCartney was travelling back from the USA, and George Harrison was producing Jackie Lomax.
+Paul McCartney was returning from the USA, and George Harrison was producing Jackie Lomax.

 [It] was quite unusual because, ever since the ‘Pepper’ days, all four Beatles normally attended even mixing sessions. […] There were two quirks that characterized that mix.
 One was an accidental bad edit in the last chorus, which Lennon insisted I leave in; it added an extra beat, and he always loved weird time signatures, so it was deemed a creative accident and it became part of the song.
 The other oddity about the final mix was that it featured my recording debut: that’s my voice hurriedly saying ‘Take two’ just before the song begins.
 Because I always hated hearing my voice on tape, I had gotten in the habit of mumbling the slate as quickly as possible.
 John used to take the piss out of the way I rushed my announcements, so he left it in at the beginning of the song.
 It was done just to needle me, but at least it gave me the distinction of being one of only a few privileged outsiders who appear on a Beatles record!